curiouselectric/Sensor_Solar_Shield/README.md

 # Sensor_Solar_Shield
-A solar radiation shield design for outdoor sensor measurements
+A solar radiation shield design for outdoor sensor measurements.

+Designed to hold 1 x AHT21 temperature and humidity sensor in an outdoor enclosure.

 Available to buy as a kit here: